anshbordia/Algortihms/Automatic Text Summarization/README.md

 Merge.csv is the a specially curated dataset for this task from many different newspaper articles (although I have only put a small fraction of it publicly).

+Please see the attached published research paper summarization_paper.pdf for a detailed description of the project.

+Simply download the files and run the python script ann.py